 All of these situations make it important for a defense attorney to know which approach to take based upon the viewpoint of the prosecutor.

-Contact an Experienced Drug Crimes Lawyer in Johnson County
+Contact an Experienced Johnson County Drug Crime Attorney

 If you have been charged with a prescription drug crime — possession, possession with intent to distribute, or distribution — then you could be exposed to significant penalties in the event of conviction.
 It’s critical that you consult with an experienced attorney who is capable of handling your defense with skill and confidence.